ivoneijr/ts-node-chat/README.md

 You can access the api docs on `http://localhost:3000/docs`

+To build a new version of documentation, you should have to change `public/docs/redoc/index.yml` path and run `yarn docs:build`

 ### Websockets Preview

 To access the application as a client access `http://localhost:3000/preview/client`